 Incentive 3: applies to people who live in certain zip codes that are designated as "disadvantaged" areas and who have a household income at or below 225% of the federal poverty level.
 They would also have to turn in an old clunker as part of this process.
 If they meet all requirements they would be eligible for up to $9500 toward a new or used EV or Plug-in hybrid.
-And if they purchase a new EV, they would also be eligible for up to another $2500 State rebate – the same as in Incentive 2 above.
-Thus the total eligible dollars available is $12,000.
-This would allow a purchase of a new EV whose MSRP is as low as $21,000 to be acquired for $9000.
-If this purchaser was also eligible for the $7500 tax credit, the effective savings would be $19,500 and the cost to purchase the vehicle would only be $1500 out of pocket.
-If the car was a used EV, the $7500 tax credit would not apply but the $12,000 total incentive could effectively render the cost of that used car to be $0 since many 2011 and 2012 used EVs are currently priced in the $10,000 to $12,000 range.
+And if they purchase a new EV, they would also be eligible for up to another $2000 State rebate – the same as in Incentive 2 above.
+Thus the total eligible dollars available is $11,500.
+This would allow a purchase of a new EV whose MSRP is as low as $21,000 to be acquired for $9500.
+If this purchaser was also eligible for the $7500 tax credit, the effective savings would be $19,500 and the cost to purchase the vehicle would only be $2000 out of pocket.
+If the car was a used EV, the $7500 tax credit would not apply but the $12,000 total incentive could effectively render the cost of that used car to be $0 since many used EVs are currently priced in the $6,000 to $12,000 range.
 In addition to this, an eligible buyer could also receive up to $2000 toward the purchase and installation of a charger.

 Incentive 4: DMV Clean Air Vehicle program provides HOV stickers to EVs and Plug-in Hybrids that allows drivers with no passengers to use the HOV lanes on CA Freeways.
 In addition to this, some cities, like Santa Monica, allow EVs with these stickers to park at meters free of charge.